for-trancer/for-trancer/README.md

 ## Projects
 Here are a few projects I've worked on:
+- [Luna](https://github.com/for-trancer/luna): LUNA is an Android voice assistant developed with Flutter, integrating Hugging Face models for advanced language processing and Firebase for backend services.
+It features offline functionality, task execution, and local AI image generation, offering a versatile and innovative user experience.
 - [Netflix App](https://github.com/for-trancer/netflix_app): is a Flutter-based Netflix clone using the TMDB API to display real-time movie and TV show data.
 It features a BLoC-based architecture for state management, supports both light and dark themes, and is designed for adaptive viewing across different devices.
 - [NEXUS](https://github.com/for-trancer/NEXUS): is an advanced version of my previous project ChatBox, developed using PHP, MySQL, and Python for face authentication.
 It offers real-time private messaging, customizable themes, and message translation capabilities.
 - [Money Manager](https://github.com/for-trancer/money_manager): is my first Flutter app, designed to help users efficiently track their income, expenses, and manage custom financial categories